 It’s similar to CyberGhost in that it is very easy-to-use.
 They also support specialized clients for a wide range of devices.
 They use AES-256 bit encryption over OpenVPN, and they have a strict no-logging policy.
 They also have a kill switch, which is always a plus, and they seem to be effective for unblocking Netflix.

 Although the company claims to have a no-logging policy, their website claims that “advertisers may be able to collect certain information when serving ads from the Hotspot Shield application.”
 This is a definite red-flag, as it means that the company is tracking your activities in some way.

-Plans start at $15.99 per month for their monthly plan.
-This drops down to $6.99 per month for a one-year subscription, and down to $3.99 for a three-year subscription.
+Plans start at $12.99 per month for their monthly plan.
+This drops down to $7.99 per month for a one-year subscription.
 All of the plans come with a 45-day money-back guarantee.
 The company also offers a 7-day free trial.

 This is a cute option with a very user-friendly interface.
 This one also uses AES-256 bit encryption, and doesn’t place severe limitations on the free version.
 There is a monthly 500 MB data cap if you’re not a paying customer, but the client itself is still totally usable and functional without a paid plan.

-They also have a competent no-logging policy and a server presence in 22 countries, giving users a lot of options for connectivity.
-They are under Canadian jurisdiction, which is less than optimal, but is still not bad compared to the US or China.
+They also have a competent no-logging policy and a 1800 server presence in 34 countries, giving users a lot of options for connectivity.
+They are under Canadian jurisdiction, which is less than optimal but is still not bad compared to the US or China.

 So, which is the best free Japan VPN?

 For users in Japan, the best option for free VPNs will depend mostly on the level of security offered, the safety of the operating jurisdiction, and the price, should you ever want to upgrade.